Haripriya-Narahari/hpn_rust_playground/README.md

 # HPN's Rust Playground

-This repository contains programs written on Rust, for fun with my younger brother, Ori-Kai @SheriffAbdullah!
+This repository contains programs written on Rust for fun with my younger brother, Ori-Kai @SheriffAbdullah!